IJSComplexMatter/dtmm/doc/tutorial.rst

 On the betamax parameter
 ++++++++++++++++++++++++

 The `betamax` parameter defines the maximum value of the plane wave `beta` parameter in the diffraction step of the calculation.
+When decomposing the field in plane waves, the plane wave with the beta parameter higher than the specified betamax parameter is neglected.
 In air, the maximum value of beta is 1.
-A plane wave with beta = 1 is a plane wave traversing in the lateral direction (at 90 degree with respect to the layer normal).
+A plane wave with beta = 1 is a plane wave traveling in the lateral direction (at 90 degree with respect to the layer normal).
 If beta is greater than 1 in air, the plane wave is no longer a traveling wave, but it becomes an evanescent wave and the propagation becomes unstable in the 4x4 method (when `method = "4x4"` is used in the computation).
 In a medium with higher refractive index, the maximum value for a traveling wave is the refractive index beta=n.
 Generally you should use betamax < n, where n is the lowest refractive index in the optical stack (including the input and output isotropic layers).
 Therefore, if you should set betamax < 1 when the input and output layers are air with n=1.
 Some examples:

 >>> dtmm.transfer_field(field, data, betamax = 0.99, method = '4x4') #safe
 >>> dtmm.transfer_field(field, data, betamax = 1,  method = '4x4') #unsafe